clab/dynet/swig/README.md

 [100%] Built target dynet_swig
 ```

+### Building for GPU

+To build the GPU version, (make sure you have CUDA installed and then)
+simply add `-DBACKEND=cuda` as a `cmake` option.
+The generated `.jar` and dynamic library
+will use the GPU for computations.
+(Currently there's no way to build a version that can do both CPU and GPU, you
+would have to build two separate versions if you wanted that.)

 ## Running the example

 After running `make`, you can run the Scala examples under the `swig` directory with `sbt`: